acscoder/deepseek-api-client/README.md

 ```rust
 let mut chat_complete = chat_completion_sync(api_key) ;
 ```
+2.
-And you will get a function that take input vector of Message and give back Result of Response unwrap response result then take the first choice response text by function get_response_text
+And you will get a function `chat_complete` that take input vector of Message and give back Result of Response unwrap response result then take the first choice response text by function `get_response_text`
 ```rust
 let messages = vec![
             Message {